Sargent at a Glance

 Rankings

-Sargent graduate programs tracked by U.S. News & World Report all rank in the top 20 in their respective fields.
+Sargent graduate programs tracked by U.S. News & World Report all rank among the best in the nation.

 BU’s clinical, preclinical, and health programs are among the top worldwide, ranking #26 in the Times Higher Education World University Rankings conducted by Thomson Reuters.